cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 # CBOR tags for map-like data items

-This document proposes a consolidated set of CBOR tags for map-like entities involving key-value pairs.
+This document defines a consolidated set of CBOR tags for map-like entities involving key-value pairs.
 These tags encode the following meta-data concerning map-like entities:

 - the uniformity of the key and value types,
 - the preservation of the insertion order of the key-value pairs,